Robust maximization of asymptotic growth: Discussion

-The robust growth-optimal trading strategies considered here can be regarded as a long term limit of the optimal arbitrages; this is a topic taken up in Section \ref{S:rel_arb}.
-A better understanding of this connection requires exploring a particular probability $\prob^*$, under which $X$ has dynamics of the form $dX_t = \pare{c(X_t) \nabla \log\breta(X_t)} d t + \sigma(X_t)dW^{\prob^*}_t$ for $t \in \Real_+$, where $W^{\prob^*}$ is a standard Brownian motion under $\prob^*$.
-Loosely speaking, ergodicity of $X$ under $\bprob$ implies the convergence (at least on compact time-intervals) of the collection of processes $(V^T)_{T \in \Real_+}$, where $(V_t^T)_{t \in [0, T]}$ is the optimal arbitrage in the interval $[0, T]$, to the robust growth-optimal wealth process, as the horizon $T$ becomes large.
-This is part of the reason why Section \ref{S:bprob} is devoted to investigating the properties of $X$ under $\bprob$.
-An application of ergodic results for unbounded functions from \cite{MR1152459}, coupled with powerful probabilistic arguments, allows to show the aforementioned convergence of optimal arbitrages to the robust growth-optimal one.
-Furthermore, convergence of the probabilities $\qprob\bra{\, \cdot \such \zeta > T}$ to $\bprob$ on $\mathcal{F}_t$ as $T\uparrow\infty$ in the total-variation norm is established.
-This extends results on diffusions conditioned to remain in a bounded region, first obtained in \cite{MR781410}, to regions with non-smooth boundaries where the matrix $c$ need not be uniformly positive definite, and where the process $X$ under $\qprob$ need not be $m$-reversing for any measure $m$.
+For a fixed $T>0$, denote by $(V_t^T)_{t \in[0, T]}$ the optimal arbitrage in the interval $[0, T]$.
+The robust growth-optimal wealth processes $(V_t)_{t\in\Real+}$ considered here can be regarded as a long-term limit of the optimal arbitrages; this is a topic taken up in Section~\ref{Srelarb}.
+A better understanding of this connection requires exploring a particular probability $\prob^*$, under which~$X$ has dynamics of the form $\ud X_t = (c(X_t) \nabla \log\breta(X_t)) \,\ud t + \sigma(X_t)\,\ud W^{\prob^*}_t$ for $t \in \Real _+$, where~$W^{\prob^*}$ is a standard Brownian motion under $\prob^*$.
+Loosely speaking, ergodicity of~$X$ under $\bprob$ implies that on any compact time interval $[0,\tau]$ the collection of processes $((V^T_t)_{t\in[0,\tau]})_{T\in\Real+}$ converges to the robust growth-optimal wealth process $(V_t)_{t\in[0,\tau]}$ as the horizon $T$ becomes large.
+This is part of the reason why Section~\ref{Sbprob} is devoted to investigating the properties of~$X$ under $\bprob$.
+An application of ergodic results for unbounded functions from \cite {MR1152459}, coupled with powerful probabilistic arguments, allows us to show the aforementioned convergence of optimal arbitrages to the robust growth-optimal one.
+Furthermore, convergence of the probabilities $\qprob[ \cdot\such\zeta> T]$ to $\bprob$ on $\mathcal{F}_\tau$ as $T\uparrow\infty$ in the total-variation norm is established.
+This extends results on diffusions conditioned to remain in a bounded region, first obtained in~\cite{MR781410}, to regions with nonsmooth boundaries where the matrix $c$ need not be uniformly positive definite, and where the process~$X$ under $\qprob$ need not be $m$-reversing for any measure~$m$.